eysk-io/course_reqs_scraper/README.md

-# UBC Course Info Scraper
+# UBC Course Info Web Scraper

-A simple scraper to retrieve UBC course information as provided by http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name and saved to a MongoDB database.
+A simple web scraper to retrieve UBC course information as provided by http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name and saved to a MongoDB database.

 ## Getting Started